 Adjustable backrest tilt Adjust the tilt of the backrest to provide better comfort and back support.

-Adjustable seat position

-You can move the seats forwards or backwards depending on how much space you need.
+Adjustable seat position You can move the seats forwards or backwards depending on how much space you need.
+Foldable headrests The outer seats have foldable headrests.

-Foldable headrests

-The second-row seats have foldable headrests.
 This can give you more space when you fold the seats.

-Foldable backrests

-You can fold the seats to create more cargo space.
+Adjustable center headrest You can adjust the height of the center headrest to fit the passenger or set it to its lowest position when the seat is not in use.
+Foldable backrests You can fold the seats to create more cargo space.
 Each seat can be folded independently.

-Seat heating

-The second-row seats have access to three levels of heating.
+Seat heating The outer seats have access to three levels of heating.
 You can control this from the panel on the back of the center console or from the center display.

-Fold-out armrests
+Rear seat center armrest

-Fold out the armrest on the innermost side of each backrest to access a cup holder and get additional arm support.
+Fold out the center seat backrest to access cup holders and get additional arm support.

 4.4.2.1.
-Adjusting second-row seats
+Adjusting outer second-row seats